alicelovescake/alicelovescake/README.md

 From eating rotten shark 🦈 in Iceland to floating in the Dead Sea 🌊 to trekking to the top of Everest 🏔️, I love to challenge myself!

-I'm here to build products that creates an inclusive world! 🌎

 I'm currently building [12 products in 12 months](https://www.12products.xyz/) to ideate, learn, and do more of what I love ... [code](https://github.com/12products)!

 Check out more on @ [alicezhao.com](alicezhao.com) 🌱